pocketgems/dynamodb/docs/dynamodb.md

   SkierStats.key(resort),
   LiftStats.key(resort)
 ], {
-  // inconsisitentRead defaults to false, this option may be omitted.
+  // inconsistentRead defaults to false, this option may be omitted.
   // However, this option is important to get a consistent snapshot
   inconsistentRead: false
 })